Biden delivers grim debt ceiling warning while sharply criticizing Republicans - KTVZ

 “I can’t guarantee that they will not force a default by doing something outrageous,” he said.

-Biden’s remarks, delivered as he prepared to return to Washington, were the latest indication that talks between the White House and congressional Republicans remain far apart.
+Biden’s remarks, delivered before he left for Washington, were the latest indication that talks between the White House and congressional Republicans remain far apart.

 “My guess is he’s going to want to deal directly with me in making sure we’re all on the same page,” he said.